 Luuk Sengers is an experienced teacher and investigative journalist.
 He lectures at universities and in newsrooms and writes data-driven stories for the leading Dutch magazine De Groene Amsterdammer.
 He is also the co-developer of Story-Based Inquiry.

 Maeve McClenaghan is an award-winning investigative journalist and founder of the critically-acclaimed podcast The Tip Off.
 Formerly at the Bureau of Investigative Journalism, Maeve now works as investigations correspondent at the Guardian.

 Maria Ressa is a Filipino-American journalist and author, best known for co-founding Rappler as its Chief Executive Officer.
 She previously spent nearly two decades working as a lead investigative reporter in Southeast Asia for CNN.

 Martin Tomkinson is a veteran investigative financial journalist and corporate researcher.
 He was a financial researcher for The Mail on Sunday‘s ‘Rich List’ from 2000-2004 and has worked on The Sunday Times‘ ‘Rich List’ since 2005.
 Martin has written for all the UK’s major newspapers.

-Max Harlow is a newsroom developer at the Financial Times in London.
-He has previously worked on investigations at the Guardian and at the Bureau of Investigative Journalism.
-He co-runs Journocoders, a group for journalists who want to develop technical skills for use in their reporting.
+Max Harlow works on the visual and data journalism team at the Financial Times, focusing on investigations.
+He also runs Journocoders, a group for journalists to develop technical skills for use in their reporting.

 MC McGrath is the founder of Transparency Toolkit, a non-profit organisation that creates open-source software to help journalists, activists, and human rights groups collect, analyse, search, and understand data.